The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 monitored.

-Widening Digital Divide Implementing AI effectively requires substantial
+the Widening Digital Divide Implementing AI effectively requires

 - High Initial and Ongoing